williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 20 November 2024
+* The **Pygmalion Effect** or Self-Fulfilling Prophecy, suggests that when individuals receive sustained support, encouragement, and belief in their potential from others, they are more likely to achieve success and exceed expectations.<br/><br/>

+Another related concept is extrinsic motivation, where external rewards or recognition (like praise, incentives, or mentorship) drive individuals to succeed.
+Over time, this support can help individuals internalize their abilities and develop intrinsic motivation.

+In education or professional development, this aligns with the idea of scaffolding, where sustained external support helps individuals progressively develop independence and confidence.

 ## 18 November 2024
 * “*We must never become too busy sawing to take time to sharpen the saw.*” – Stephen Covey<br/><br/>
 * “*Have you ever been too busy driving to stop for gas?*" - Stephen Covey